oroinc/documentation/user_guide/basic_entities.rst

 ----

 A **User** record represents a person, group of people or third-party system using OroCRM.
-User's credentials (login and password) identify a unique user an define what part of the system, which functionalities and actions will available for them in the system.
+User's credentials (login and password) identify a unique user and define what part of the system, which functionalities and actions will available for them in the system.

 Any amount of User records may be defined for one OroCRM instance.